 4.4 Nothing in this policy prevents a staff member from requesting to undertake a job rotation program which involves relocation from one campus location to another.

-5.1 A nominated supervisor may propose to a staff member that she/he consider job rotation, including as part of her/his individual Performance Review and Planning process.
+5.1 A nominated supervisor may propose to a staff member that she/he consider job rotation, including as part of their individual Performance Review and Planning process.

-5.2 A staff member wishing to propose her/his participation in job rotation should do so by undertaking the following steps.
+5.2 A staff member wishing to propose their participation in job rotation should do so by undertaking the following steps.